A "bomb cyclone" blew up this year's corn harvest

 And he’s not just stressed about his corn and soybeans.
 He’s also worried because the fall rains and early snows disrupted his push to plant rye in the fall—a crop he sows after he has harvested corn and soybeans.

 Those staple crops provide his year-to-year cash flow, while his rye is a both a long-term investment in his soil and a kind of insurance policy against the very kind of heavy storms that have been lashing the corn belt all spring.
 It’s what’s known as a cover crop—grown not to be harvested and sold, but rather for the services it provides.
 Planted in the fall after the corn and soybean harvest, rye delivers a stand of vegetation that buffers his soil from the impact of storms in the spring; and live roots that hold it in place and provide channels for rain to penetrate deep into the earth, reducing runoff and creating a store of water his crops can use later.
-Corkill’s rye also crowds weeds, meaning he needs to use fewer herbicides later in the season; and when it decomposes, it plies the with carbon sequestered from the air.
+Corkill’s rye also crowds out weeds, meaning he needs to use fewer herbicides later in the season; and when it decomposes, it plies the soil with carbon sequestered from the air.
 Carbon-rich soils are more resilient to both droughts and deluges—both of which are projected to visit the Midwest more often as the climate warms.
 (Here’s my 2013 piece on the magic of cover crops.)

 Last fall, Corkill says, he had a tight window to plant his rye.
 Rains began soon after he finished the harvest in October, “so we only got a couple of days in the field where we could actually get anything done.”
 Then a foot of snow dropped just after Thanksgiving, “and that pretty much ended the fall.”
 As a result, he only got to plant about a third of his rye, leaving the rest of his ground bare.

 We’re standing near one of his fields now, which sports a patchy stand of deep-green, waist-high rye.
-It’s patchy, he says, because it didn’t get much of a chance to thrive because the long winter quickly gave way to a relentlessly wet spring.
+It’s patchy, he says, because it didn’t get much of a chance to thrive because the winter came on early and ultimately gave way to a relentlessly wet spring.
 But it’s much better than nothing, and on this hot, sunny day, he’s eager to hop into his tractor cab and guide the attached massive 16-row planter over the field to sow corn seeds into the field.
 Corkill likes to “plant green”—he deposits the seeds directly into the soil under the live cover crop, which he later kills with an herbicide.
 That planter looms behind us loaded with corn seed and ready to rumble.
 The reason it’s just sitting there is that Corkill’s busy hosting a field day for Practical Farmers of Iowa, a group that promotes sustainable-agriculture practices throughout the corn belt.

 There are 17 of us milling about, rapt while Corkill explains the benefits and challenges of devoting resources to this non-cash crop.
 Sarah Carlson, strategic initiatives director for Practical Farmers of Iowa, tells me that 10 more farmers from around the area had signed up—but given it’s a rare sunny dry day and that they’re way behind, these would-be participants could not afford to be away from they’re tractors.
 When the event was scheduled, she says, the idea was be for Corkill to show off a stand of young corn poking through at mat of dead rye.
 The goal was to demonstrate to the area’s farmers that, they, too could benefit from cover crops.
 “They need to hear it from him,” she says, pointing to Corkill—a well-respected peer with dirty hands, not a non-profit advocate or university researcher.